corentin-godefroy/Obsidian-BreakPage/README.md

 Plugin for obsidian that adding shortcuts to create breakpages for pdf exports.

 ## How make it works
-Just type "Alt + b" shortcut by default where you want to add a break page.
+Just configure hotkey on options.
+Then type your shortcut where you want to add a break page.
 You can also type `/break` to find the command.

 ### Turning this :